kepelet/flo/README.md

 # flo

-As mentioned many times, flo is an open source Navidrome client written in Swift.
-It has modern yet familiar user interfaces built on top of Apple's latest UI framework: SwiftUI.
+flo is an open-source Navidrome client for iOS built in Swift, using SwiftUI.
+It has a modern yet familiar user interface.
 While Navidrome supports Subsonic APIs, flo was purposely designed for Navidrome servers.

-However, flo is still under heavy development.
-Bugs and regular updates are expected to improve flo over time.
-It's worth noting that flo at this stage is unlikely to harm your iPhone or your beloved Navidrome server.
+It must be noted, flo is still under heavy development.
+Bugs and regular updates are expected to improve flo over time, though flo is unlikely to harm your iPhone or your beloved Navidrome server.

 ## Features

 Everything you can expect from a music player: it plays music.
 However, here are some features you may enjoy:
 - Online streaming (save your storage)
-- Offline streaming (save your bandwidth)
+- Offline downloads (save your bandwidth)
 - Play by album (shuffle for surprises)
 - Background playback (just don't close the app)
-- Control playback via the "command center" (something in your "notification")
+- A 'now playing' widget (control outside of the app)

-flo may have opt-in "social" features in the future to make the listening experience more fun and extroverted.
-But for now, flo is intended to become one of the best
-Navidrome clients in the Apple ecosystem!
+flo may have optional social features in the future, like sharing your listening with friends.
+For now, we are focused on core-functionality so flo can become the best Navidrome clients on the iPhone!

 To learn more about flo, visit flo's [landing page.](https://client.flooo.club)